rHermes/adventofcode/README.md

 ### 2023

+Another tame year, I must admit.
+We had really good turn out at work, but other than that there are only a few of the tasks that stand out to me.
+They were harder than last year, but not really in any creative ways like the intcode ways of 2019.

+There was only one task I had to cheat on and that was day 21, part 2.
+I only found a solution and pasted in the answer, I didn't look at the solution, but I wanted to be able to press the button as soon as possible on day 25.

+#### Day 25

+This was sort of a fun day, I solved this by finding two nodes with a max distance between them, so I knew they where in two different clusters.
+After this, I tried all permutations where I could remove edges in this chain, until I found a way to make it so there was no connection between them.

+This hinged on multiple facts, like the fact that we know there will only be one unique solution, that it's possible to do this in two edge removals and more.

+I'll look forward to reading the reddit comments on this, as I think I can learn some new graph algorithms here!

 #### Day 24

 This was a really cool use of z3, but I don't really know how to solve part 1 or part 2